grafana/grafana/docs/sources/developers/plugins/add-support-for-explore-queries.md

 With Explore, users can make ad-hoc queries without the use of a dashboard.
 This is useful when users want to troubleshoot or to learn more about the data.

-Your data source already supports Explore by default, and will use the existing query editor for the data source.
+Your data source supports Explore by default and uses the existing query editor for the data source.

 ## Add an Explore-specific query editor